celinagonzalez/Quality-Engineering-Lab/case-studies/juice-shop/discovery/documentation-review.md

   length, required fields).

-These items will be tracked as open questions and validated in later discovery tasks (TASK-002 onward) and/or raised directly with the Product Owner before writing test scenarios.
+These items will be tracked as open questions and validated in later discovery tasks and/or raised directly with the Product Owner before writing test scenarios.

 ---

+## Limitations

+This review is intentionally limited to publicly available official documentation.

+No source code analysis was performed, as this laboratory follows a business-first, black-box discovery approach.

+---

+## Decision

+Business discovery will continue using a black-box exploration approach.

+Business rules not explicitly documented will be treated as assumptions until validated through application exploration or Product Owner clarification.

+---

 ## Next Steps

-- Proceed to TASK-002 - Identify stakeholders, using the actors referenced in the official documentation (customer/"Average Joe", administrator) as a starting point, to be validated through exploration.
+Proceed to TASK-002 - Explore the Application, using the actors referenced in the official documentation (customer/"Average Joe", administrator) as a starting point, to be validated through direct exploration of the app.